xeleh/enhancer/README.md

 ## Dark Theme

 This is an option in Project Settings > Editor Enhancer to replace the personal Editor theme with the "Pro Editor UI theme" which is only available in [Unity Plus and Pro plans](https://store.unity.com/#plans-business).
 Unity defines this theme as a "Beautiful, easy on the eyes, dark UI environment".
-So yes, having this for free is good.
+So yes, having this is pretty good.

 This has been tested with all Unity 2019.3.x versions and the latest Unity 2020.1 betas.
 It is a 100% legal hack, meaning no binary patches involved or something like that.
 You can check the source code to see how it works.

 ## Sidebar